 - 27.1 To appoint a representative to vote on your behalf by proxy, you must let the Association have a properly completed document in the form shown in Appendix 1.
 Your representative does not need to be a Member.
-The document must reach the Association at least five days before the meeting at which you want to be represented. - 27.2 If there is any doubt about whether your representative has authority to vote, the Chairperson will decide and his/her decision will be final. - 27.3 The maximum number of proxy votes that may be cast by any one person is 10. - 27.4 To reverse your appointment of a representative, you must let the Association have a properly completed document in the form shown in Appendix 2.
+The document must reach the Association at least five days before the meeting at which you want to be represented.
+The Chairperson shall not be entitled to act as a representative for any other Member. - 27.2 If there is any doubt about whether your representative has authority to vote, the Chairperson will decide and his/her decision will be final. - 27.3 The maximum number of proxy votes that may be cast by any one person is 10. - 27.4 To reverse your appointment of a representative, you must let the Association have a properly completed document in the form shown in Appendix 2.
 The document must be presented to the Association before the meeting at which you no longer want to be represented convenes.
-Alternatively, if you declare yourself present before the meeting convenes, the appointment of a representative to vote on your behalf will automatically fall. - 27.5 The Chairperson will report to the meeting the details of any documents seeking to appoint a representative received but which are not valid.
+Alternatively, if you declare yourself present before the meeting convenes, the appointment of a representative to vote on your behalf will automatically fall.

+27.5 The Chairperson will report to the meeting the details of any documents seeking to appoint a representative received but which are not valid.
 If you represent an organisation, your authorisation or appointment as a representative requires to be in accordance with the terms of Rule 12.2.